wisniewski94/llemonstack/docs/NOTES.md

     - [ ] Check registry on init to make sure there aren't conflicts with the volumes
     - [ ] OR move all non bind-mount volumes to bind mount
   - [ ] Refactor to use .llemonstack dir for all config, repos, etc.
-  - [x] Register llmn as bin alias for main.ts
+  - [x] Register llmn as bin alias for cli.ts
   - [x] Create an install script that installs deno and git and checks for docker
   - [ ] Update README.md with instructions on installing through npm
   - [x] Update README.md with `llmn` commands instead of `deno run`